LaurentClaessens/finitediff/README.md

 ## Latest news

-* I'm currently implementing the PLU decomposition.
-* P and U are done.
+* The PLU decomposition is done.
-* Working and debugging products of gaussian matrices.
-* Working on a better rendering when printing matrices on screen.

 ## deploy.sh